KenKundert/nestedtext/doc/file_format.rst

 **Blank lines**:

-    Blank lines are lines that are empty or consist only of white space characters (spaces or tabs).
+    Blank lines are lines that are empty or consist only of ASCII space characters.
 Blank lines are ignored.

 **Line-type tags**: